 - 37. CRCs that, at a minimum, provide charging stations, cellular network services, water, chairs, de-energization information representatives, and restrooms will serve many of the basic needs individuals have during de-energization events. - 38.
 CRCs that operate from at least 8:00 a.m. to 10:00 p.m. during an active de-energization event, with actual hours of operation to be determined by the local government will serve the necessary hours for public access while limiting risk to employee harm from being open in the late hours of the evening and early hours of the morning. - 39.
-Restoration of electric service to impacted service points as soon as possible and within 24 hours from the termination of the de-energization event serves the public interest by minimizing the impact and duration of de-energization events. - 40.
+Restoration of electric service to impacted service points as soon as possible and within 24 hours from the termination of a de-energization event serves the public interest by minimizing the impact and duration of de-energization events unless there are conditions present that would make it unsafe to restore power service within 24 hours from the termination of a de-energization event. - 40.
 Electric service could be safely restored only after facilities have been inspected and the utility has determined that service can be restored safely. - 41.
 For any circuits that require more than 24 hours to restore, the utility could explain why it was unable to restore each circuit within this timeframe in its post event report, in turn being held accountable for lengthy restoration times and providing the Commission insight into how many restoration events extend more than 24 hours beyond the end of a de-energization event. - 42.
 To the extent possible, within one hour of an electric investor-owned utility knowing it will re-energize a line, and immediately after the line is re-energized, each electric utility should inform public safety partners and operators of affected critical facilities and critical infrastructure of re-energization.
 If unintended circumstances are encountered within this timeframe that prevent a safe re-energization, the electric investor-owned utility could promptly notify the relevant stakeholders and affected population and provide an updated re-energization timeframe.